elm-electron/electron/README.md

 Elm-electron is a (work in progress) integration of electron for Elm.

-It is at the moment only compatible with Elm 0.17.
-And exposes a limited subset of the electron api.
+At the moment, it exposes a limited subset of the electron api.
 But it should be enough to get you started!

 ## How to